kinverarity1/python-sa-gwdata/docs/200-background.rst

 Background information
 ========================

+.. contents:: :local:

+This package facilitates access to data from a variety of sources, which are explained in the data dictionary on the next page.
+Before getting to that there are some common terms which it would help to explain first.

 Drillhole/well identifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Groundwater Data provides access to a wide variety of information for drillholes
+This package provides access to a wide variety of information for drillholes
-or water wells, sourced from SA Geodata.
+or water wells located in South Australia.
 The fundamental piece of data to
 understand is the drillhole, which represents either a mineral or petroleum
 exploration drillhole, petroleum production well, or a water well
 (could be a monitoring well or a production well -- from